sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _symbols: 80%+ or less than 30% container cpu usage total (1d maximum) across all cores by instance for 336h0m0s_
+- _symbols: 80%+ or less than 30% container cpu usage total (90th percentile over 1d) across all cores by instance for 336h0m0s_

 **Possible solutions:**